thorgate/django-esteid/esteid/idcard/README.md

 The process thus should consist of the following steps:
 * While visiting the site (assuming `example.com` for this matter), the user clicks on a link to start the authentication process;
-* Instead of issuing a _start_ request to the backend (as in the usual routine), or a `hwcrypto` library call (as in the process of signing with ID card), the user is taken to a specifically configured domain (e.g. `UNIQUE.auth.example.com`) where they are asked for the ID Card's PIN code and proceed to allow the site to access the certificate;
+* Instead of issuing a _start_ request to the backend (as in the usual routine), or a `web-eid` library call (as in the process of signing with ID card), the user is taken to a specifically configured domain (e.g. `UNIQUE.auth.example.com`) where they are asked for the ID Card's PIN code and proceed to allow the site to access the certificate;
 * the certificate is validated via OCSP (see below as to why);